Nikki Muncey

 The limitations of traditional education models

-Traditional education models, while providing structured environments and social development opportunities, face significant challenges in today's rapidly evolving world.
+Traditional education models, while providing structured environments and social development opportunities, face significant challenges as the world continues to rapidly evolve.

 One primary issue is the high cost and accessibility barriers.
 Traditional education, especially higher education, often comes with hefty price tags, making it inaccessible to many students.
 Fixed schedules and strict attendance requirements further disadvantage working students, parents, and those in remote locations.